fireinrain/github-trending/TrendsHist.md

 ## Javascript

+* 【2025-08-10】[franceking1 / Flash-Md-V2](https://github.com/franceking1/Flash-Md-V2) - Feel Free To Use FLASH-MD, Remember To STAR🌟 The Repo before Forking
 * 【2025-08-09】[benborla / mcp-server-mysql](https://github.com/benborla/mcp-server-mysql) - A Model Context Protocol server that provides read-only access to MySQL databases.
 This server enables LLMs to inspect database schemas and execute read-only queries.
 * 【2025-08-09】[Kaliiiiiiiiii\-Vinyzu / patchright](https://github.com/Kaliiiiiiiiii-Vinyzu/patchright) - Undetected version of the Playwright testing and automation library
 * 【2025-08-09】[automerge / automerge](https://github.com/automerge/automerge) - A JSON\-like data structure (a CRDT) that can be modified concurrently by different users, and merged again automatically